The Liver Transplant Program at UPMC Children's Hospital of Pittsburgh treats children with acute to end-stage liver disease.

 - Lower need for immune suppression drugs due to better matching from related donors.

-- We urge referring physicians to discuss LDLT with their patients and families.
+- We urge referring physicians to discuss living-donor liver transplant with their patients and families.

-Contact a Transplant Coordinator to learn more about living donor liver transplantation, or to discuss a child's liver condition, or to make a patient referral.
+Contact us to learn more about living-donor liver transplantation, discuss a child's liver condition, or to make a patient referral.

 Fax: 412-692-6116